Barakah was launched to celebrate the Aga Khan’s Diamond Jubilee, but this project will continue beyond the Jubilee Year

 Copyright notice: The photo of His Highness the Aga Khan shown above is reproduced under a licensing arrangement with Getty Images.
 Reproduction or distribution of the photo without prior written permission from Getty Images is strictly prohibited.

 What is Barakah?

 *Barakah is a word derived from the Arabic root b-r-k, and its most fundamental meaning is ‘Blessing’, conferred by the Divine upon humankind — a Divine Blessing with an intent to increase goodness to a thing.
 The Arabic word forms the logo design shown at the top of this page.

-This website is an independent initiative by Simerg, and is not affiliated with or supported by any other organization or institution.
+This website is an independent initiative by Simerg, and is not affiliated with any other organization or institution.
 Please also visit http://www.simerg.com and http://www.simergphotos.com.